bmartin5692/bumper/README.md

 ## Quick Start Usage

  - Download bumper then run `pipenv install` to install dependencies
- - Generate certificates for Bumper - See the [Creating Certs](docs/Create_Certs.md) doc
  - Configure your Ecovacs vacuum using the official mobile app (if you haven't done this already)
  - Configure your DNS server as described in the [DNS Setup](docs/DNS_Setup.md) doc.
  - Start bumper - see the [Starting Bumper](#starting-bumper) section.